buchi with beans, amber menu

 • To prepare for frying, cover the filled balls with sesame seeds.
 Spread sesame seeds across a flat surface, then moisten your palms with a few drops of water, rubbing them together.
 Take each ball and roll it gently in the sesame seeds to coat it.

-• In a deep pan or pot, heat oil to medium temperature, ensuring that there is enough oil to submerge the balls completely during frying.
+• In a deep pan or pot, heat oil to a medium temperature, ensuring that there is enough oil to submerge the balls completely during frying.
 Fry the balls in batches, being careful not to overcrowd the pan.
 Each batch should cook for about 6-8 minutes or until they turn golden brown and float to the surface.
 Once cooked, use a wire rack to drain any excess oil.

 Buchi is a delectable treat that features a sesame coating and is typically deep-fried.
 It is made primarily from glutinous rice flour and various sweet fillings.
 It is important to be aware of potential allergens associated with Buchi, as they can vary based on the specific ingredients used.